redhat-developer/gitops-operator/docs/Integrate GitOps with Secrets Management.md

 `SecretProviderClass` resource is namespaced.
 Create a `secret-provider-class-aws.yaml` file in the same directory where the target deployment is located in your GitOps repository.

-*Example `secret-provider-app.yaml` file*
+*Example `secret-provider-class-aws.yaml` file*
 ```
 apiVersion: secrets-store.csi.x-k8s.io/v1
 kind: SecretProviderClass
 metadata:
   name: my-aws-provider
-  namespace: dev  \\ Has to match the namespace of the resource which is going to use the secret
+  namespace: dev                          # Has to match the namespace of the resource which is going to use the secret
 spec:
-  provider: aws  \\ Specify the provider as aws
+  provider: aws                           # Specify the provider as aws
-  parameters:  \\ Specify provider-specific parameters
+  parameters:                             # Specify provider-specific parameters
     objects: |
-      - objectName: "<your-secret-name>"  \\ This is the secret name you created in AWS
+      - objectName: "<your-secret-name>"
         objectType: "secretsmanager"
 ```
 After pushing this YAML file to your GitOps repository, the namespace-scoped `SecretProviderClass` resource will be populated in the target application page in Argo CD UI.
 You may need to manually **Sync** the `SecretProviderClass` resource if the Sync Policy your application is not set to Auto.